DiaDwivedi/Veris/README.md

 That result is on the evaluation screen in the app, marked as a loss, because it is one.

+Reconciliation has an asymmetry that makes this matter: a wrong auto-match marks the record resolved and removes it from the queue, so nobody goes looking for it again.
+A missed match stays in the queue where someone eventually finds it.
+One failure is silent, the other is self-correcting — which is why the system is tuned to decline rather than to maximise matches, and why being able to show why a record was closed is worth trading recall for.

 So the argument for the deterministic engine is not accuracy.
 It is that a reconciliation decision needs properties accuracy doesn't cover: which signal carried the decision, what threshold it crossed, a config you can freeze and